 Pool Coping Overview

-Pool coping is the deck level edge of the pool typically 12”± back from the pool edge – this can be the same as the deck or of a completely different material and color.
+Pool coping is the visual transition between your pool water’s edge and your deck.
+It’s typically 12”± back from the pool edge.
+The materials can be the same as the deck or made from a different material and color.

 Pool coping is the interface between decking and waterline tile.